shreedhartodkar/resume_001/README.md

 **Additional Skills:**

 - Git/GitHub for version control and collaborative coding.
-- High performance computing on clusters for scalable data analysis.
-- Bioconductor for analyzing genomic/transcriptomic experiments.
 - Workflow automation to enhance reproducibility and to faster workflow.

 ## 🌱 R Packages developed